 SetImageSize is a Google Docs Addon that allows you to precisely set the size of an image.
 You can install it from this page.
 I had fun creating it and am curious if it will be used…

 how to use

-- select an image in your document.
+- select an image in your document by clicking on the image.
 The image should be in bmp, gif, jpg or png format.
-The text flow should also be set as ‘in-line’.
+The text flow of the image has to be set to ‘in-line’.

 - retrieve the size of the selected image with the “Get size” button.

 - change the width & height to your liking.
 You can set the size in pixels, inches & cm.

 - select “Apply” to set the new size.

 - use the padlock icon to lock and unlock aspect ratio.